Lightweight 0.20260625.0

 Mapping query to multiple struct

-We also provide an API to create SQL queries, this can be usefull if you want to use information from existing structures.
+We also provide an API to create SQL queries, this can be useful if you want to use information from existing structures.
 The following example shows how to create a query that joins multiple tables and maps the result to multiple structs.
 Consider the following structs

 struct CustomBindingA